imjoy-team/ImJoy/README.md

 The format is exactly the same as `inputs`.
 * `env` (**for python plugins only**) the virtual environment or docker image command used for creating an enviroment to run the plugins
 * `cmd` (**for python plugins only**) the command used to run the plugin, by default, it will run `python`, sometimes it can be something like `python3` or `python27` etc.
 * `requirements` (**for python plugins only**) the pip packages which will be installed before running the plugin, package names or github links are both supported.
+It can be a list of pip packages or a command string.
+For example, `["numpy", "scipy==1.0"]` or `"pip install numpy scipy==1.0"`.
+If you want to use conda, you can set it to `"conda install numpy scipy==1.0"`.
 * `dependencies` names of other imjoy plugins which the current one depend on.
 They will be installed automatically during installation.

+To configure the plugin with `tags`, the following `<config>` fields can be made configurable: `"env", "requirements", "dependencies", "icon", "ui", "mode"`.

+For example, you can set different `requirements` according to different tag which selected by the user during installation.
+In order to support that, the `requirements` can be set to `{"gpu": "pip install tensorflow-gpu keras", "cpu": "pip install tensorflow keras"}` or `{"gpu": ["tensorflow-gpu", "keras"], "cpu": ["tensorflow", "keras"]}`.

 ## The `<docs>` tag